Thank you for visiting the CRS and CCHD Page of Catholic Charities’ Website

 The Catholic Campaign for Human Development and Catholic Relief Services Programs, programs of the United States Catholic Bishops, are offered in the Diocese of Charlotte through Catholic Charities Diocese of Charlotte.
 Within Catholic Charities Diocese of Charlotte, the CCHD and CRS Programs are housed in Catholic Charities’ Office of Social Concerns and Advocacy.
 The programs are coordinated by the Director of Social Concerns and Advocacy, who serves as the CRS Diocesan Director and CCHD Diocesan Director at the behest of the Most Reverend Peter J. Jugis, Bishop of Charlotte.
 In addition to the CCHD and CRS promotional work of the Office of Social Concerns and Advocacy, CCHD and CRS receive widespread promotion in the Diocese of Charlotte through the publication of articles on CCHD and CRS in the diocesan newspaper, the Catholic News Herald.

 Does your parish help run a food pantry, operate a thrift store, or sponsor an emergency services program?
-Perhaps your parish or ministry provides food assistance for children during summer months, offers meals for those who are homeless, or sponsors a community garden that provides fresh produce to those in need.
+Perhaps you parish or school has ministry that provides assistance at Thanksgiving or during Christmastime, offers meals for those who are homeless, or sponsors a school backpack program that helps provide nutrition to children in need.
 If so, consider applying for a Catholic Charities CRS Rice Bowl Mini-Grant for up to $1,000 in grant funds.
 For every three dollars of Rice Bowl funds sent to CRS for overseas projects, one dollar remains in the Diocese of Charlotte to help fund poverty and hunger fighting projects of diocesan Catholic entities.
 Projects must target hunger and poverty in communities in the Diocese of Charlotte.
 Only one grant can be submitted per Catholic entity and grant applications must be reviewed and signed by the pastor of the parish, principal of the school, or director of the diocesan office applying for the grant.

 Catholic Charities is now accepting applications for CRS Rice Bowl Mini-Grants.
-Complete and signed applications are due, in scanned PDF, by the email deadline of Friday, June 3, 2022.
-Applications, with eligibility criteria included, are available here, in Word and PDF.
+Complete and signed applications are due, in scanned PDF, by the email deadline of Monday, October 17, 2022.
+Applications, with eligibility criteria included, are available in Word and PDF.